 "The harsh truth is that it's easier to say, 'Do it every month' and know that means people might do it every three or four months," says homeowner advocate Tina Gleisner of Home Tips for Women.

 The better way: The Department of Energy recommends checking, but not necessarily changing, your air filter every month.
 Change it if it looks dirty, replacing it at least once every three months.

 Myth #5: Buy a Rinse Aid for Spot-Free Dishes

 What it could cost you: Dollars instead of cents

 Most dishwashers now come with a built-in dispenser for commercial rinse aids, plus a free sample to get you started.
 So now you're hooked (spot-free glasses every time!), and it has become a regular item on your shopping list, even if it does cost almost $4 for 8 ounces.

 The better way: If you've never tried, run your dishwasher without a rinse aid.
-If your water is soft, your dishwasher may deliver spot-free sparkle without any extra help.
-But if you're still seeing spots, just fill the rinse-aid dispenser with plain white vinegar (less than a 50 cents for 8 ounces).
+If your water is soft, your dishwasher may deliver spot-free sparkle without any help.
+But if you're still seeing spots, fill the rinse-aid dispenser with plain white vinegar (less than 50 cents for 8 ounces).

 Money Tip: Rinse aid does help dishes dry faster, which stops those annoying wet drips from top rack to bottom when you unload.
 But instead of spending money, unload the bottom rack first while letting the top rack air dry.

-Myth #6: Home Improvement is Always a Good Investment
+Myth #6: Home Improvement Is Always a Good Investment

 What it could cost you: Thousands of dollars in disappointment